traefik/traefik/docs/features/dashboard.md

 !!! tip "Did You Know?"
     The API provides more features than the Dashboard.
-    To learn more about it, refer to the [Traefik's API documentation](/advanced/api.md).
+    To learn more about it, refer to the `Traefik's API documentation`(TODO: add doc and link).